amanigart/amanigart/README.md

 + and more...

 ### :seedling: 2025 learning goals:
++ Learning basics of C
++ Write my first DSL
-learning basics of C, write my first DSL, and my first interpreter.
++ Write my first interpreter.

 <!--
 **amanigart/amanigart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.